Goodyear Tire & Rubber (NASDAQ:GT) Announces Quarterly Earnings Results, Beats Expectations By $0.11 EPS

 Analyst Upgrades and Downgrades

-A number of brokerages recently issued reports on GT.
+Several analysts have weighed in on GT shares.
 StockNews.com cut Goodyear Tire & Rubber from a “buy” rating to a “hold” rating in a report on Tuesday.
-JPMorgan Chase & Co. increased their target price on Goodyear Tire & Rubber from $16.00 to $18.00 and gave the stock an “overweight” rating in a report on Thursday, November 16th.
-HSBC initiated coverage on Goodyear Tire & Rubber in a research note on Monday, December 4th.
+JPMorgan Chase & Co. increased their price objective on Goodyear Tire & Rubber from $16.00 to $18.00 and gave the company an “overweight” rating in a research report on Thursday, November 16th.
+HSBC initiated coverage on Goodyear Tire & Rubber in a research report on Monday, December 4th.
 They set a “buy” rating and a $16.80 price objective on the stock.
-Finally, Deutsche Bank Aktiengesellschaft upgraded Goodyear Tire & Rubber from a “hold” rating to a “buy” rating and raised their price objective for the company from $13.00 to $21.00 in a research note on Thursday, November 16th.
-Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, Goodyear Tire & Rubber has an average rating of “Moderate Buy” and a consensus target price of $17.16.
+Finally, Deutsche Bank Aktiengesellschaft upgraded Goodyear Tire & Rubber from a “hold” rating to a “buy” rating and raised their price target for the stock from $13.00 to $21.00 in a research report on Thursday, November 16th.
+Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $17.16.

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently modified their holdings of the business.
-Ancora Advisors LLC lifted its position in Goodyear Tire & Rubber by 142.9% in the 1st quarter.
-Ancora Advisors LLC now owns 1,700 shares of the company’s stock worth $30,000 after buying an additional 1,000 shares during the last quarter.
-First Manhattan Co. bought a new stake in Goodyear Tire & Rubber in the 4th quarter worth approximately $31,000.
-Steward Partners Investment Advisory LLC lifted its position in Goodyear Tire & Rubber by 27.3% in the 1st quarter.
-Steward Partners Investment Advisory LLC now owns 4,018 shares of the company’s stock worth $44,000 after buying an additional 862 shares during the last quarter.
-Rockefeller Capital Management L.P. lifted its position in Goodyear Tire & Rubber by 79.1% in the 4th quarter.
-Rockefeller Capital Management L.P. now owns 5,784 shares of the company’s stock worth $58,000 after buying an additional 2,554 shares during the last quarter.
-Finally, KBC Group NV bought a new stake in Goodyear Tire & Rubber in the 4th quarter worth approximately $90,000.
+Large investors have recently added to or reduced their stakes in the stock.
+Raymond James Financial Services Advisors Inc. increased its holdings in shares of Goodyear Tire & Rubber by 94.4% in the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 34,395 shares of the company’s stock worth $491,000 after purchasing an additional 16,701 shares in the last quarter.
+US Bancorp DE increased its holdings in shares of Goodyear Tire & Rubber by 10.3% in the 1st quarter.
+US Bancorp DE now owns 15,225 shares of the company’s stock worth $217,000 after purchasing an additional 1,418 shares in the last quarter.
+Citigroup Inc. increased its holdings in shares of Goodyear Tire & Rubber by 14.2% in the 1st quarter.
+Citigroup Inc. now owns 259,007 shares of the company’s stock worth $3,702,000 after purchasing an additional 32,111 shares in the last quarter.
+PNC Financial Services Group Inc. increased its holdings in shares of Goodyear Tire & Rubber by 35.0% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 33,421 shares of the company’s stock worth $479,000 after purchasing an additional 8,670 shares in the last quarter.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its holdings in shares of Goodyear Tire & Rubber by 10.5% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 102,976 shares of the company’s stock worth $1,472,000 after purchasing an additional 9,818 shares in the last quarter.
 Hedge funds and other institutional investors own 80.05% of the company’s stock.

 Goodyear Tire & Rubber Company Profile